 ► Neurologist Arne May and colleagues at the University of Regensburg asked 12 people in their early twenties, most of them women, to learn a classic three-ball juggling act over three months until they could give at least a one-minute juggling performance.
 When this group was compared to another 12 people who did not learn the trick, the jugglers showed a significant increase in gray matter in brain area V5.

-► Comparing professional musicians with amateur musicians and non-musicians, Gaser and Schlaug found that the professional musicians had higher volumes of gray matter than the amateur musicians; the gray matter volume of the non-musicians were the lowest in this study.
+► Comparing professional musicians with amateur musicians and non-musicians, Gaser and Schlaug found that the professional musicians had higher volumes of gray matter than the amateur musicians; the gray matter volume of the non-musicians was the lowest in this study.
 These volume differences were found in the motor, auditory and visual-spatial brain regions.

 ► Draganski and colleagues showed that extensive learning of abstract information can also trigger changes in the brain.
 They compared brain scans of medical students three months before their exams and again directly after their exams, with those of students who were not studying during that time.
 The medical students’ brains showed changes in the areas involved in memory and learning.